 White and Williams Recognized for Pro Bono Efforts

-White and Williams was honored at the Philadelphia Business Journal's inaugural Brotherly Love and Sisterly Affection Awards Dinner in 2016 and its Faces of Philanthropy Awards Dinner in 2017.
-The events recognize partnerships between non-profit and for-profit organizations that help the city of Philadelphia.
-White and Williams was specifically recognized for its significant number of pro bono hours donated throughout 2014 and 2015, respectively, which ranked highly among local law firms, as well as its Adopt-a-School Initiative.
+White and Williams was honored at the Philadelphia Business Journal's inaugural Brotherly Love and Sisterly Affection Awards Dinner in 2016 and its Faces of Philanthropy Awards in 2017 and 2018.
+The events recognize partnerships between non-profit and for-profit organizations that help the Philadelphia region.
+White and Williams was specifically recognized for its significant number of pro bono hours donated, which ranked highly among local law firms, as well as its Adopt-a-School Initiative.

 Pro Bono Profile - Wes Payne